ksvyee/ksvyee-intern-repo/git_understanding.md

 **What happens if two people edit the same file on different branches?**

 Git will try to merge the changes.
 If both people edited the same part of the file, Git won’t know which change to keep and will create a merge conflict.
 The team will have to manually fix it before merging.

+##  Advanced Git Commands & When to Use Them

+### Reflection

+**What does each command do?**

+`git checkout main -- <file>` restores a specific file from main without affecting other changes. `git cherry-pick <commit>` lets you apply just one commit from another branch instead of merging everything. `git log` shows the commit history, helping track who changed what and when. `git blame <file>` shows who last modified each line in a file and when they did it.

+**When would you use it in a real project?**

+You’d use `git checkout main -- <file>` if you accidentally changed a file and want to get the original version back. `git cherry-pick` is useful if a fix or feature exists in another branch but you don’t want to merge the whole thing. `git log` is helpful when tracking project changes and understanding past commits. `git blame` is great for debugging or checking who last edited a specific part of a file, so you know who to ask about it.

+**What surprised you while testing these commands?**

+I was surprised by how useful `git cherry-pick` is, it’s like grabbing only the parts you need from another branch.